Nara: Japan’s Most Enchanting Hidden Gem City Awaits Your Discovery

 Practical Tips for Visiting Nara

-• Visit early in the morning or late afternoon to enjoy popular sites with fewer tourists.
+- Visit early morning or late afternoon for fewer crowds

 Final Thoughts